fatiando/2023-kegs/README.md

 <!-- a little about the project -->

-The Fatiando a Terra project (https://www.fatiando.org) is a collection of open-source Python libraries for geophysics that cover a range of functionalities, from data download and processing to modelling and inversion.
+The Fatiando a Terra project (https://www.fatiando.org) is a collection of open-source Python libraries for geophysics that cover a wide range of functionalities, from data download and processing to modelling and inversion.
 Each one of the libraries in the project was designed with their own scope of applications.